 A honeymoon in Bali is pure magic.
 The Indonesian island—the only one in the huge country that’s Hindu—is a perfect place for passion.
 With a bit more of an exotic feel than the tropical islands closer to the US, Bali doesn’t only offer unspoiled beaches, surfing, snorkeling and massages, it’s full of culture, art, music, rice terraces and temples, many, many temples.
 Nature is celebrated here, and it’s easy to get into the spirit at unbelievably lush properties such as Four Seasons Bali at Sayan and Mandapa, a Ritz-Carlton Reserve for jungle vibes, and Uluwatu Surf Villas or Mulia Villas for coastal bliss.

 If off-the-beaten-path is your couple style, this South Asian gem is the way to go.
 Sandwiched between India and China, it’s a magical country with its own identity and topography, although anyone who’s been to one of those spots knows natural beauty is a sure thing.
-The miniature kingdom in the Himalayas is epic for trekking, and has retained quite a sense of culture thanks to its remoteness and subtle Western influence.
-Explore Buddhist monasteries, jaw-dropping panoramas and fortresses as you make your way from one valley to the next.
-Blend luxury with adventure via Six Senses Bhutan, which debuts the fifth of its lodges—for the ultimate circuit—in Bumthang in spring 2020.
+The miniature kingdom in the Himalayas is epic for trekking and has retained quite a sense of culture thanks to its remoteness and subtle Western influence.
+Explore Buddhist monasteries, jaw-dropping panoramas, and fortresses as you make your way from one valley to the next.

 Buenos Aires, Argentina